NIH-NCPI/ncpi-fhir-platform-evaluation/README.md

 The test framework will provide a flexible host configuration that can be extended to support both cloud and local platform authentication.

+# Installation
+There are a small number of library dependencies.
+To install them, run the following command within the top level directory of the repository:
+    pip install -r requrements.txt

 # Standard Linux Help
 Users can always get a listing of options using the argument --help